Depression in pregnant women and mothers: How it affects you and your child

 Moms who are depressed may have trouble caring for their children.
 They may be loving one minute and withdrawn the next.
-They may not respond at all to their child, or respond in a negative way.
+They may respond to their child in a negative way or not respond at all.
 Your feelings and your behaviour will affect your ability to care for your children.

 Depression can also affect attachment, which is important for your child’s development.
-Attachment is a deep emotional bond that a baby forms with the person who provides most of his care (usually the mother).
+Attachment is a deep emotional bond that a baby forms with the person who provides most of his care.
 A “secure attachment” develops quite naturally.
 A mother responds to her crying infant, offering whatever she feels her baby needs—feeding, a diaper change, cuddling.
 Secure attachment helps protect against stress and is an important part of a baby’s long-term emotional health.
-It makes a baby feel safe and secure, and helps him learn to trust other people.
+It makes a baby feel safe and secure, and helps him learn to trust others.

 If you’re depressed, you may have trouble being loving and caring with your baby all the time.
 This can lead to an “insecure attachment,” which can cause problems later in childhood.

 How a mother’s depression affects her child depends on the child’s age.

 Babies who don’t develop a secure attachment may: